Mercateo/rust-for-node-developers/package-manager/README.md

 So what have we here?
 Both manifest formats offer `name` and `version` fields which are **mandatory**.
 Adding the authors of a project is slightly different between the modules, but optional for both. npm assumes a main `author` for every package and multiple `contributors` while in Cargo you just fill an `authors` array.
 The `authors` field is actually **mandatory** for Cargo.
 As a value you use a string with the pattern `name <email> (url)` in npm and `name <email>` in Cargo.
 (Maybe `(url)` will be added in the future, but [currently it is not used](https://github.com/rust-lang/cargo/issues/2736) by anyone in Cargo.)
 Note that `<email>` and `(url)` are optional and that `name` doesn't have to be a person.
 You can just use you company name as well or something like `my cool team`.

 If you don't accidentally want to publish a module to a public repository you can do that with either `"private": true` in npm or `publish = false` in Cargo.
 You can optionally add a `description` field to describe your project.
-(I _think_ you can use [MarkDown in npm](https://github.com/iarna/in-publish/blob/94054a478c5658d58418e4b45ac848698e6b7cfa/package.json#L4), but not Cargo.)
+(While you technically could use [MarkDown](https://commonmark.org/) in your descriptions, the support is spotty in both ecosystems and it isn't rendered properly most of the time.)

 To add a single license you write `"license": "MIT"` in npm and `license = "MIT"` in Cargo.
-Using multiple licenses is slightly different in its syntax thou: `"license": "(MIT OR Apache-2.0)"` for npm and `license = "MIT/Apache-2.0"` for Cargo. ([Don't use `licenses` in npm!](https://docs.npmjs.com/files/package.json#license))
+In both cases the value needs to be an [SPDX license identifier](https://spdx.org/licenses/).
+If you use multiple licences you can use an [SPDX license expression](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60) like `"license": "MIT OR Apache-2.0"` for npm or `license = "MIT OR Apache-2.0"` for Cargo.

 You can also optionally add multiple `keywords`, so your package can be found more easily in the official repositories.